Effective Date: March 26, 2020

 What if I get sick returning to Canada from abroad?

-If you have travelled, or have been in contact with someone who has travelled:
+If you have travelled abroad, or have been in contact with someone who has, we advise that you:

 - Stay home and avoid contact with others for 14 days